-During this biennial harvest specifications process the Council is considering modifications to the existing biennial allocations for canary rockfish, widow rockfish and petrale sole.
-Additionally, changes to the formal allocations are under consideration for shortspine thornyhead [TBD].
 Fishery sector allocations are intended to provide improved utilization of target stock by reducing the stranding of available yield in a sector's allocation and thus addressing inequities.
-The proposed measures to modify these allocations do not discriminate between residents of different states.
-Modifications to the biennial allocations for canary rockfish, widow rockfish, and petrale sole address changes to the available yield and address maintain current allocation equity between sectors.
-The modification to the shortspine thornyhead formal allocation structure is expected to improve equity between fishermen north and south of $34^{\circ}27'$ N. lat. by removing the existing management line.
-The stock south of south of $34^{\circ}27'$ N. lat. has been underutilized by the trawl and non-trawl sectors.
+During this biennial harvest specifications process the Council is considered modifications to the existing biennial allocations for canary rockfish, widow rockfish and petrale sole.
+The Council did adopted a modest reduction to non-trawl allocation of the widow rockfish biennial allocation to better reflect the needs of the trawl sector as their PPA.
+The Council adopted, as PPA, modifications to the formal Amendment 21 allocation of shortspine thornyhead.
+Modifications to the formal allocation to a biennial allocation of shortspine thornyhead is expected to address changes to the available yield and address maintain current allocation equity between sectors.
+The modification to the shortspine thornyhead formal allocation structure is expected to improve equity between fishermen north and south of 34°27' N. lat. by removing the existing management line.
+The stock south of south of 34°27' N. lat. has been underutilized by the trawl and non-trawl sectors.
+If the allocation changes from formal to biennial, the Council will have the opportunity every two years to evaluate the allocation of shortspine thornyhead to the fishery..
+The proposed measures to modify these allocations do not discriminate between residents of different states..